 Although US Autocure systems are designed to meet the needs of the automotive repair industry, the technology has a wide range of applications.
 US Autocure systems have been designed by a team of engineers and automotive body specialists who understand the needs for the paint service providers.

-In turn, the Phoenix 1000 is an automated industrial machine with a stainless steel fabricated chassis carrying many forms of industry motors, controls, sensors, IR generating heating elements and optional UV light sources.
-The system design is a ground up design based for compliance to the requirements set forth by NFPA standards 33 (Paint Booths), 86 (Ovens and Furnaces), and 70 (National Electric Code).
+US Autocure automated industrial systems incorporate a stainless-steel fabricated chassis carrying many forms of industry motors, controls, sensors, IR generating heating elements and optional UV light sources.
+The systems are designed from the ground up to attain compliance to the requirements set forth by NFPA standards 33 (Paint Booths), 86 (Ovens and Furnaces), and 70 (National Electric Code).
 The machine will carry the CE and ATEX (Directive 94/9/EC) stamps for Hazardous Location (HazLoc) compliance as well as UL.
 Where possible, it has been designed to leverage commercial individually rated components with a classification of Class 1, Division 2.
-The short term intent is to have the Phoenix 1000 tested and certified to this classification standard.
-USAutoCure is working throughout the design with CertifiGroup Inc. to insure end compliance and certification under MET Labs.

-The Phoenix 1000 is designed to allow autonomous operation, semi-autonomous, or manual.
-The control of operation is maintained through the HMI and can be programmed in by the operator or called up as a previously defined recipe.
+US Autocure systems are designed to allow autonomous operation, semi-autonomous, or manual control.
+Operational control is maintained through the interface and can be programmed by the operator or recalled as a previously defined recipe.
 The user has manual control over surface temperature, panel angles, tracking speed, and optimum surface temperature.

 SPEED + ENERGY CONTROL